 If You DON'T Have the Funds to Pay Your Taxes

 - Short-Term Extension of Time to Pay: If you will be able to pay your balance due within 120 days, you can call the IRS to see if you can qualify for a short-term extension of time to pay.
 If you are approved, you will still accrue interest on your balance, but you will avoid penalties, as well as the application fee for an installment agreement.

 Offer-in-Compromise: This is really your last resort and is not an option for most taxpayers.
 It is an offer to pay off your tax debt for lower than the amount you owe.
 The IRS will only ever approve this if they believe that they will never be able to obtain the full amount from you, because of your financial circumstances.

 What if My Extension Was Rejected?

-The IRS is no longer accepting tax extensions.
-It is imperative that you efile or file your tax return as soon as possible.
+If the IRS did not accept your extension by April 15, 2014, it is imperative that you efile or file your tax return as soon as possible.
 You should do this even if you can't yet afford to pay the taxes you owe.